tsongpra/portfolio/Assignment3.md

 <img src="Mysketch.JPG">
 The above picture is my wireframe sketch.

+What did I do differently is...
 1) Y-Axis is the most problematic because it is misleading.
 So, I will change from the raw salary number to a percentage.
 2) The bar chart - I will change from the car chart to the dot.
 Therefore, the overall graph will be a scatter plot.
 3) Colors - To distinguish the regions, I will use the different colors for regions.
+All regions are the same significant.
+Therefore, I use the different colors.
 4) Title - The original "Show me the money" is misleading.
 I change to "MBA Salary improvement by schools" to reflect more accurately.

 I talked to some of my friends.
 Here is my feedback.
 1) X-Axis - Add the number of Pre-MBA salary on the X-Axis to make the audience read the dot more easily.
 2) Grouping - Use the selection drop down to filter the region in case some visitors want to focus on a particular region.

+My re-designed visualiztion is a scatter plot.
+This is the most right visualization to compare 2 factors (pre-MBA salary and % of improvement).
+All visitors can benchmark their current salary (pre-MBA) with all school and then if they find a matching school, then they can anticipate how much that school can increase their salary as an average percentage.

 # My real redesign

+Please be noted that I did not have a full raw data.
+So, I pick a partial data on the graph for this assignment purpose only.

 <div class="flourish-embed flourish-scatter" data-src="visualisation/5353558"><script src="https://public.flourish.studio/resources/embed.js"></script></div>